-The one-to-one interviews were conducted online and include thorough and qualitative openended questions, where interviewees could express their opinions.
-The aim is to validate the literature, projects, and initiatives analysis, provide new ideas and recognise priorities and targets' needs and interests in the bioeconomy, guiding the production of the awareness, communication and education toolkits (T1.3).
+The one-to-one interviews have been conducted online during M4 (April 2021) and include thorough and qualitative open-ended questions, where interviewees could express their opinions.
+The aim was to validate the literature, projects, and initiatives analysis, provide new ideas and recognise priorities and targets' needs and interests in the bioeconomy, guiding the production of the awareness, communication and education toolkits (T1.3).

-A version of the survey template is available as annex 1.
+A version of the survey template is available as Annex 1.

-The results of the survey in Section 5 collect the relevant and meaningful quotes from the interviews for each item of the survey.
+The results of the survey in Section 3 collect the relevant and meaningful quotes from the interviews for each item of the survey.

-Given the limited number of interviews, the relevant quotes from each one were merged in tables 2, 3 and 4 without substantial elaborations.
-Moreover, the repetition of the same concepts provided by different experts was avoided.
+Given the limited number of interviews, the relevant quotes from each one were merged in tables 1, 2 and 3 without substantial elaborations.
+Moreover, the repetition of the same concepts provided by different experts has been avoided.